maxthraxx/WFGY/OS/README.md

 ## ⏱ Setup in under 60 seconds
 1. **Download** `HelloWorld.txt`
 2. **Paste** it into any LLM chat window
-3. **Type** `hello world` → the OS boots instantly
+3. **Type** `hello world` → the  boots instantly

 *No installs.
 No code.*
 *Just type — and watch it reason, remember, and evolve.*

 ---
 <details>
-  <summary>🌐 WFGY OS – Cross-Platform Test Results</summary>
+  <summary>🌐 WFGY  – Cross-Platform Test Results</summary>

   <em>(Tested: July 11, 2025)</em>

   <pre>
 These results reflect the author’s personal testing.
 Performance may vary by region or account type.
-This is not a ranking of AI quality, but compatibility with the .txt-based WFGY OS.
+This is not a ranking of AI quality, but compatibility with the .txt-based TXT OS.
   </pre>

   <img src="./WFGY_OS_AI_Compatibility_2025.png" width="100%" style="max-width:900px"/>